 Former Arizona fire captain sentenced in triple murder case

-A judge sentenced a former Arizona fire captain to two life terms in prison on Monday for killing his ex-wife, her mother and another person in a case that remained unsolved for over a decade.
+A judge sentenced a former Arizona fire captain to 66 years in prison on Monday for killing his ex-wife, her mother and another person in a case that remained unsolved for over a decade.
 David Watson, who worked for the Tucson Fire Department, cried as he told a Pima County judge that he was innocent.

 Add your comments below